 The natural special effects during sunrise at Tres Cruzes are, in their way, as magnificent a spectacle as the Fiesta de la Virgen del Carmen.
 At 3739m above sea level, on the last mountain ridge before the eastern edge of the Amazon Forest, the view is a marvel at any time: by day, it is a vast statement over the start of a massive cloud forest with all its weird vegetation; by night, it is an enormous star-studded jewel.

-But be prepared to walk the remaining 14km into Tres Cruces, though you may get a lift from a passing vehicle (especially early in the day from late June to mid-July).
+However, be prepared to walk the remaining 14km into Tres Cruces, although you may be able to get a lift from a passing vehicle (especially early in the day, from late June to mid-July).

 It takes about thirty hours to travel from Cusco to Lima via Abancay, Andahuaylas, and Ayacucho, then down to the Pisco Valley on the coast, just a few hours from Lima.
-Though only knocking off around four hours from the trip, a more direct route goes to Abancay, then crosses the Andes to join the coast at Nazca (5–6 hours from Lima).
+Although only reducing the trip by around four hours, a more direct route goes to Abancay, then crosses the Andes to join the coast at Nazca (5–6 hours from Lima).
 If you take the Nazca route, there are a few opportunities to break the journey, for example, at Tampumayu (056/523490).
-A small Andean-style hotel village with individual houses of stone, adobe, pan-tile roofs, a restaurant, and a bar, located about halfway between Puquio and Abancay at Km 361,
+A small Andean-style hotel village with individual houses of stone, adobe, and pan-tile roofs, a restaurant, and a bar, located about halfway between Puquio and Abancay at Km 361,

 The first 150km of road (and rail) south from Cusco towards Lake Titicaca passes through the beautiful valleys of Huatanay and Vilcanota, from where the legendary founders of the Inca Empire are said to have emerged.

 A region outstanding for its natural beauty and rich in magnificent archaeological sites, it’s easily accessible from Cusco and offers endless possibilities for exploration or random wandering.
-The whole area is ideal for camping and trekking, but only the towns of Urcos and Sicuani are large enough to provide reasonable accommodation.
+The entire area is ideal for camping and trekking, but only the towns of Urcos and Sicuani provide reasonable accommodations.

 Heading south from Cusco by road, after about 5km, you pass through the tiny pueblo of San Sebastián.
 Originally a small, separate village, it has become a city suburb.

-Nevertheless, it has a tidy little church ornamented with Baroque stonework and built on the site of a chapel erected by the Pizarros in memory of their victory over Almagro.
-The next place of interest is picturesque Oropesa, some 25km away, traditionally a town of bakers.
-This adobe church, boasting a uniquely attractive three-tiered belfry with cacti growing out of it, is notable for its intricately carved pulpit and beauty.
+Nevertheless, it has a tidy little church, ornamented with Baroque stonework, built on the site of a chapel erected by the Pizarros in memory of their victory over Almagro.
+The next place of interest is picturesque Oropesa, located approximately 25km away, which has traditionally been a town of bakers.
+This adobe church, boasting a uniquely attractive three-tiered belfry with cacti growing from it, is notable for its intricately carved pulpit and its beauty.

-TIPON RUINS (daily 7 a.m.–5.30 p.m.; entry by Cusco Tourist Ticket) is one of the most impressive Inca sites regarding setting and architectural design.
-From Oropesa, the simplest way to reach the ruins is by backtracking down the main Cusco Road, some 2km, to a signposted track.
+TIPON RUINS (daily 7 a.m.–5.30 p.m.; entry with the Cusco Tourist Ticket) is one of the most impressive Inca sites in terms of setting and architectural design.
+From Oropesa, the simplest way to reach the ruins is to backtrack down the main Cusco Road for 2km to a signposted track.
 Follow this up through a small village, once based around the now crumbling and deserted hacienda Quispicanchi, and continue along the gully straight ahead.
 Once on the path above the town, it’s about an hour’s climb to the first ruins.

 Well hidden in a natural shelf high above the Huatanay Valley, the lower sector of the ruins is a stunning sight: a series of neat agricultural terraces watered by stone-lined channels, all astonishingly preserved and many still in use.

-The impressive stone terracing reeks of the Incas’ domination over a massive and subservient labor pool, yet it’s little more than an elaborate attempt to increase crop yield.
+The impressive stone terracing evokes the Incas’ domination over a massive, subservient labor force, yet it’s little more than an elaborate attempt to increase crop yields.

 At the back of the lower ruins, water flows from a stone-faced “mouth” around a spring—probably an aqueduct subterranean diverted from above.
 The entire complex is designed around this spring, which is reached by a path from the last terrace.
-Another sector of the ruins contains a reservoir and temple block centered on a large exploded volcanic rock—presumably some Huaca.
+Another sector of the ruins contains a reservoir and a temple block centered on a large, exploded volcanic rock—presumably a Huaca.

-Although the temple’s stonework seems cruder than the agricultural terracing, its location is still beneficial.
+Although the temple’s stonework appears cruder than the agricultural terracing, its location remains beneficial.
 By contrast, the reservoir construction is sophisticated.
-It was initially built to hold nine hundred cubic meters of water, which gradually dispersed along stone channels to the Inca “farm” directly below.
+It was initially built to hold 900 cubic meters of water, which gradually dispersed through stone channels to the Inca “farm” directly below.

 A large tapering stone aqueduct from the back of the reservoir crosses a small gully before continuing uphill, about a thirty-minute walk, to a vast zone of unexcavated terraces and dwellings.